 “Is it by your understanding that the hawk soars and spreads his wings toward the south?

 Then a wind from the Lord sprang up, and it brought quail from the sea and let them fall beside the camp, about a day’s journey on this side and a day’s journey on the other side, around the camp, and about two cubits above the ground.

 “For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.

-In case you’re interested read more about the red cardinal biblical meaning which are generally believed to be spiritual messengers connecting earth and heaven.
+In case you’re interested read more about the red cardinal biblical meaning which is generally believed to be spiritual messengers connecting earth and heaven.
 The common belief which has been traded from generation to generation is that “Red cardinal represents God”.
 However, when doing the reality check with the Bible there is no direct reference to it.
-Meanwhile, there are several instances throughout Scripture which mentions objects being crimson red like the blood of Jesus Christ and scarlet cord which the Rahab hung from her window to safeguard the Joshua and his team in Jericho.
-However, these scripture references highlight the red colour; there is nothing which refers directly to the red cardinal bird.
+Meanwhile, there are several instances throughout Scripture that mentions objects being crimson red like the blood of Jesus Christ and scarlet cord which the Rahab hung from her window to safeguard Joshua and his team in Jericho.
+However, these scripture references highlight the red color; there is nothing that refers directly to the red cardinal bird.